Hair Growth: 8 Pro Tips to Grow Your Hair Faster

 Caffeine may help you feel more awake in the mornings and alert during that post-lunch slump, but it can also contribute to healthy hair growth.
 Research found that caffeine could encourage growth of new hair at multiple levels.
 It increased both the length of the anagen stage and the hair strands.

 Various caffeine-based shampoos and products are available.
-However, the Advertising Standards Authority (ASA) banned caffeine-shampoo brand Alpecin from claiming that its products could reduce hair loss in 2018.
+However, the Advertising Standards Authority (ASA) banned Alpecin shampoo from claiming that its products could reduce hair loss in 2018.
 The ASA argued that the company lacked adequate evidence to support its claims.
 So, caffeine may help but it’s far from a guaranteed solution.

 A scalp massage can help you relax, clear your mind, and possibly increase the health of your hair.
 One team discovered that several men involved in a study had thicker hair after six months of daily scalp massages.
 It’s believed that the stimulation encouraged blood vessels under the skin to widen, leading to thicker, stronger hair.